TokyoVrPlayground/iEleChords/iEleChordsDocument.md

 <img src="images/0000.png"/>

-## The first step to use this app.
+## Getting Started

-- Pressed the (8) button to select the root note.
+- Pressed the button (8) to select the root note.
-- Pressed the (9) button to select the chord.
+- Pressed the button (9) to select the chord.

-## The description of the buttons.
+## Operation buttons

 (1) Show the selected chord name.